donodainternet/plsql-parser/README.md

 ## Thanks

-Thank you for considering PlSql-Parser for your PL/SQL parsing needs.
+Thank you for considering plsql-to-ast for your PL/SQL parsing needs.
 We hope this tool proves valuable in your development and analysis workflows.
 Happy coding!